 - 8.1.
-You can find out about the local support available to you on our speaking up page Speaking Up - LINK (nbt.nhs.uk) - 8.2.
+You can find out about the local support available to you on our intranet by searching Freedom to Speak Up - 8.2.
 Your local staff networks can be a valuable source of support.
 These can by explored on our intranet by searching Staff Networks. - 8.3.
 NBT has a harassment and bullying advice line, where the People Team can put you in contact with an advisor: - 0117 4145599 (Ext: 45599) - Or search Harassment & Bullying Support on the intranet for more information. - 8.4.
 You can speak to your Trade Union representative.
 A list of recognised unions at NBT, along with contact details, can be found on our intranet by searching Joint Union Committee Members. - 8.5.
-You can also contact the Executive Hotline on 07880 932987 if your concern has still not been resolved or you feel it needs to be immediately escalated.
-Messages will be checked and responded to by the CEO or one of the Executive Directors between 9am and 5pm, Monday to Friday. - 8.6.
-You can access a range of health and wellbeing support via NHS England support available for our NHS people - 8.7.
-NHS England has a Speak Up Support Scheme that you can apply to for support. - 8.8.
+You can access a range of health and wellbeing support via NHS England support available for our NHS people - 8.6.
+NHS England has a Speak Up Support Scheme that you can apply to for support. - 8.7.
 You can also contact the following organisations: - Speak Up Direct provides free, independent, confidential advice on the speaking up process. - The charity Protect provides confidential and legal advice on speaking up. - The Trades Union Congress provides information on how to join a trade union. - The Law Society may be able to point you to other sources of advice and support. - The Advisory, Conciliation and Arbitration Service gives advice and assistance, including on early conciliation regarding employment disputes.